Skip to Main Content

 • Keep a lined trash can for patient use.
 Place all disposable gloves and masks in a garbage can with a liner.
 Put used tissues directly in the trash can.

-• Always use gloves when taking out the trash and changing the liner.
-Wash your hands immediately after removing the gloves.
+• Always use gloves when taking out the trash and changing the trash can liner.
+Wash your hands right away after removing the gloves.

 • If disposable gloves are not available, use clean kitchen gloves or anything that can put a clean physical barrier between your body and the patient’s used items.

-Immediately wash clothes or bedding if they have body fluids on them.
+Take care handling patient items, especially if they may have body fluids on them.

 • Face masks